mkirzon/HipLogBot/README.md

     ii.
 Update the webhook url in Dialogflow
 1. We include the env var`FIRESTORE_COLLECTION_NAME` to configure the deployed instance with the database-collection (eg a prod vs test one)

+TODO:
+1. Make a bash script for deploying (can have separate for prod/staging), but the trick is how to make it work with gcloud considering it needs login

 # Development